Jonnius00/c_sharp_imtermediate/README.md

 - **_imtermediate/Stack_LIFO.cs**
   Implements a custom `Stack` class that simulates a Last-In-First-Out (LIFO) data structure.
 It includes methods for pushing, popping, peeking, and clearing items, along with exception handling for invalid operations.

+- **_imtermediate\DbConnection.cs**
+  Implements an abstract `DbConnection` class and derived classes for `MsSqlConnection` and `OracleConnection`.
+Demonstrates polymorphism and exception handling.
+Also includes a `DbCommand` class to execute SQL commands.

 - **_imtermediate/Program.cs**
   Entry point for the application.
 Allows the user to select and run exercises from the console.